Atan2: East-counterclockwise, north-clockwise and south-clockwise conventions, etc.

-Changing the sign of the x- and/or y-arguments and/or swapping their positions can create 8 possible variations of the $\mathrm{atan2}$ function and they, interestingly, correspond to 8 possible definitions of the angle, namely, clockwise or counterclockwise starting from each of the 4 cardinal directions, north, east, south and west.
+Changing the sign of the x- and/or y-arguments and/or swapping their positions can create 8 possible variations of the $\operatorname{atan2}$ function and they, interestingly, correspond to 8 possible definitions of the angle, namely, clockwise or counterclockwise starting from each of the 4 cardinal directions, north, east, south and west.

 Realizations of the function in common computer languages

-The realization of the function differs from one computer language to another:
+The realization of the function differs from one computer language to another.

+The $(\operatorname{Re}, \operatorname{Im})$ convention (reversed relative to the convention used in the discussion above) is used by: